cbrownstein-lambda/new-docs-site/software/lambda-stack-and-recovery-images.md

 See the
-[Install Ubuntu desktop tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop), specifically steps 3 and 4, to learn how to create and boot a USB stick (flash drive) using the recovery image.
+[Install Ubuntu desktop tutorial](https://ubuntu.com/tutorials/install-ubuntu-desktop), specifically steps 3 and 4, to learn how to create and boot a USB stick (flash drive) using the above recovery images.
 {% endhint %}

 {% hint style="info" %}